Postpartum Belly: Timeline And When Will It Go Away?

 3. Gentle exercises

-In the early weeks of postpartum recovery, gentle exercises can help tone your tummy muscles.
-Ask your doctor about the recommendations for postpartum exercises since they can suggest you better based on individual factors such as type of delivery and health status.
+In the early weeks of postpartum recovery, gentle exercises to tone your tummy muscles.
+There are several exercises to reduce belly fat after delivery.
+Speak to your doctor about the recommendations for postpartum exercises since they can suggest you better based on individual factors such as type of delivery and health status.

 You may begin with gentle exercises and gradually increase the intensity.
 For example, trying pelvic floor exercises can help in toning and tightening your abdominal muscles and reducing belly fat.
 Pelvic floor exercises could be begun in early postpartum days, even if you had a C-section delivery.